 From a 29-bed facility in 1949, the hospital added a wing in 1957, followed by a new surgical wing in 1963.
 Growing vertically in 1969 from one to three stories, a new three-bed intensive care unit was also established.
 Recent changes to the hospital include: in-house nuclear medical services, certified sleep center, renovated emergency department, admissions and outpatient surgery areas.
 These changes provide more privacy, streamlined processing, and more convenience for the patients of the hospital.

 "Mizell Memorial Hospital is a private, not-for-profit, acute care facility, governed by a local volunteer board of directors made up of individuals from the community," said Jana Wyatt, hospital CEO.
-This type of local leadership it what allows the hospital to grow with the needs of the community. decided by people who live and work right here at home.
+This type of local leadership is what allows the hospital to grow with the needs of the community.

 "We want to provide first-class services, as good as any facility in the nation.
 We want the care we give here to be as good or better than you get anywhere else.
 How we achieve this is to have world-class employees and physicians," Jana Wyatt, CEO said.